intelfy/granterstellar/docs/README.md

 Notes

 - Prefer the active docs above; archived files may be outdated.
+- Front-end styling is deferred until the back-end is complete.
+Use `docs/style-docs.md` to locate stable selectors when implementing styles later.
 - Upload caps: see `docs/install_guide.md` (FILE_UPLOAD_MAX_BYTES, FILE_UPLOAD_MAX_MEMORY_SIZE fallback, TEXT_EXTRACTION_MAX_BYTES).
 - CSP and security headers: see `docs/security_hardening.md`.
 - Stripe/webhooks and quotas: see `docs/install_guide.md` and `README.md` for quick pointers.
+	- For local testing, see README “Stripe testing (local)” on using Stripe CLI and setting STRIPE_WEBHOOK_SECRET.

 Docs maintenance